The Best All-in-One Screen Screen Recorders & Video Editors

 - No starting walkthrough guide for new users

-Now that we have explored the best screen recording and video editing programs for Mac, let’s look at what we think is the best option for Windows.
-Here comes FlashBack Pro, an innovative screen recording and video editing tool that makes the process of recording and editing a care-free task.
+For Windows, here comes FlashBack Pro, an innovative screen recording and video editing tool that makes the process of recording and editing a care-free task.

 FlashBack lets you record quick videos that can help you make engaging demos and tutorials, and then edit them to add the finishing touches so that your video is ready to be launched.